- The 1st new Harvey Postlethwaite designed Fittipaldi ground-effect F1 car

 The F8-1 tub and suspension was subsequently sold to Rowland Tobacco, the Camel advertising agency in South Africa where it was displayed as a Camel Lotus show car until the owner passed in 2006.
 Alan McDonald (UK) who was a long-time racing driver manager bought the car, still in its show car spec and livery, and kept it as such until he sold it to Italian Marco Fumagalli in 2016.
 Fumagalli then commissioned Massimo Pollini, former race engineer at Ralt, Reynard, March and AF Corse and now head of Protech, to undertake a full restoration of the car to its original 1980 specification.
 Former Fittipaldi Technical Director Richard Divila provided drawings, technical details and advice during the project which was successfully completed in February 2018 with a first showing and shake-down at the 2019 Minardi Day at Imola.

 On December 12th 2020, Emerson Fittipaldi has recently celebrated his 74th birthday in Italy in the presence of his former F8-1 during which he also signed the tub (which still carries its Huntingdon Technical Resin Bonders label inside the bulkhead).

 F8-1 is sold in freshly restored condition with new fuel tank, current crack test reports, new belts and fire system together with a rebuild gearbox and a zero-hours Mader short-stroke DFV engine.
-Spares include 2 new sets of spare wheels and the car comes with a restoration file and with a current FIA HTP valid until Dec 31st 2028.
+Spares include bodywork moulds, suspension items, stickering set and two new sets of spare wheels.
+Last but not least, the car comes with an extensive restoration file and current FIA HTP valid until Dec 31st 2028.